 Claims that state or imply a food prevents, treats or cures human disease.
-Reduction-of-disease-risk claims are acceptable if authorised by the EU Register
+Reduction-of-disease-risk claims are acceptable if authorised by the applicable register

 Health claims that refer to the recommendation of an individual health professional.
 Health claims that refer to the recommendation of an association are acceptable only if that association is a health-related charity or a national representative body of medicine, nutrition or dietetics

 References to changes in bodily functions that could give rise to or exploit fear in the audience